The Art of the Steal (2013 film): Plot

 Crunch's team gets the 'real' book confiscated into custom's warehouse inside of a huge sculpture of a vagina.
 Then Guy, posing as an official art appraiser replacement for Paddy's ex Olga, sneaks in the book replica, makes the swap, and leaves with the real one.

 As the team celebrates afterwards, Guy tells them about a master forger he aspires to, who helped make millions with forgeries of the Mona Lisa in 1911.
 This story inspires Nicky to persuade Crunch to forge duplicates to sell to multiple buyers, netting them several times the original payout.

-Guy tells them he will need 750,000 per book, and a month to complete them while Paddy finds the buyers.
-Nicky puts in 300,000, the rest cover the difference.
+Guy tells them he will need $750,000 per book, and a month to complete them while Paddy finds the buyers.
+Nicky puts in $300,000, the rest cover the difference.
 Crunch gives Nicky the opportunity to come clean if he is up to something underhanded, but he does not take it.

 However, Nicky secretly creates his own cheaper forgeries by Dirty Ernie to sell to Crunch's buyers before the team can ship them.
 This way he can split the money only two ways.
-Ernie asks him about how he can double-cross family, but it is apparent the financial bottom line is all that matters to him.
+Ernie asks him how he can double-cross family, but it is apparent the financial bottom line is all that matters to Nicky.

-Nicky calls the original buyer, but the buyer claims to know nothing about the deal.
-A frantic Nicky calls all people and organizations involved in the heist, learning to his dismay that they either could not be reached or had no knowledge of the book.
+Nicky calls the original buyer, but they claim to know nothing about the deal.
+A frantic Nicky calls all people and organizations involved in the heist.
+To his dismay he learns they either could not be reached or had no knowledge of the book.

 Crunch reveals how the historical book was a fabricated ploy.
 His true purpose was to steal the Seurat from Nicky and make a great deal of money using Nicky's idea of multiple forgeries.
-Meanwhile, Interpol receives an anonymous tip as to the whereabouts of Nicky and the painting that he stole from the partner that he double crossed earlier.
+Meanwhile, Interpol receives an anonymous tip as to the whereabouts of Nicky and the painting that he stole from the partner he had double crossed earlier.

 As a thank you to Sam, he receives the original Seurat upon being paroled.